Heights Church Baseball Club

 However, we also believe that God is ultimately in control.
 We've heard the stories about players such as Dee Gordon, Kenny Rogers, and Lorenzo Cain who didn't even play baseball until they got to high school.
 At the same time, we want to provide the opportunity.

-Why is the ability to "catch and throw with confidence" the only requirement?
+Why is the ability to "catch and throw with confidence" stressed?

 Catching and throwing a baseball is the foundation the game is built upon.